conda/conda-build/docs/source/index.rst

 .. _index:

-Conda Build Documentation
+Conda-build documentation
 =========================

-Conda build contains commands and tools to use conda to build your own packages.
+Conda-build contains commands and tools to use conda to build your own packages.
 It also provides helpful tools to constrain or pin versions in recipes.
-Building a conda package requires :doc:`installing conda build <install-conda-build>` and creating a conda :doc:`recipe <concepts/recipe>`.
+Building a conda package requires :doc:`installing conda-build <install-conda-build>` and creating a conda :doc:`recipe <concepts/recipe>`.
 You then use the ``conda build`` command to build the conda package from the conda recipe.